Transport

 the earliest days of quarrying at Rhosydd the route used to transport the

-slate to market was via a well constructed path from the West Twll around
+slate to market was via a well constructed packhorse track from the West Twll around

 the east shoulder of Moelwyn Mawr and over the high pass between Moelwyn